yudong-94/personal-website/_posts/blogs/2024-06-29-SQLOptimization.md

 #### Six Simple Yet Effective SQL Tips That Helped Me Reduce 50 Hours of Snowflake Query Time Every Day

 SQL is probably the most fundamental technical skill every data analyst and data scientist should master.
 It's usually part of the interview process, and we spend significant time coding in SQL at work to collect data.
+Without it, there is no analysis or machine learning models.
 However, writing a functional query is different from writing a good query.
 At my recent job, we have over 1,000 queries scheduled on Airflow daily by our data scientists.
 I observed our Snowflake credits increased by 50% in just one year.
 When I volunteered to examine the top 10 credit usage queries, I soon realized there were numerous optimization opportunities, some quite simple.
-This article highlights six simple but effective tips that helped  me reduce SQL query running time by 50 hours daily.
+This article highlights six simple yet effective tips that helped me reduce SQL query running time by 50 hours daily.
 Some of them are extremely simple to apply, but remember, 20% effort in SQL optimization leads to 80% of performance improvements.

 Note:
 * This article is written for those who are already familiar with basic SQL grammar.
 If you are a fellow data analyst or data scientist who writes SQL daily but wants to improve your queries (and make your data engineer friends happy), this is for you!